 Here Are 50 of the Best African Foods From Across the Continent

 We asked and you answered.
-Here are 50 of the best African foods that you need to try.
+Here is the best African food that you need to try.

 One things for certain: African food is just as diverse as its people.
 From the West to the East to the North and South, some foods are so delectable that they're worth taking a trip for.

 We asked our audience to share some of their favorite dishes from their country and tell us why.
 We received colorful responses that introduced us to a world of delightful, adventurous dishes that have us wondering how we can make it to each and every country on the continent some time in the near future.